dhelmr/data-mining-upv/README.md

 You will need:

 * A clustering result, like `k=50_m=2.0_init=1_1573629301.038218.result`.
-* The mapping of the cleaned data instances to the original tweets, stored in a pickle file, like `resources/tweets_test_clean_original.pkl`.
-This file is produced in the preprocessing step.
+* The mapping of the cleaned data instances to the original tweets, stored in a pickle file, like `resources/clean/tweets_test_clean_original.pkl`.
+This file is produced in the pre-processing step.

 To generate the text files with the original tweets:

 ```
-python cluster_to_tweets.py --clean resources/tweets_test_clean_original.pkl --kmeans k=50_m=2.0_init=1_1573629301.038218.result --dest resources/kmeans_tweets/
+python cluster_to_tweets.py --clean resources/clean/tweets_test_clean_original.pkl --kmeans k=50_m=2.0_init=1_1573629301.038218.result --dest resources/kmeans_tweets/
 ```

 This fill the directory `resources/kmeans_tweets/` with 50 files (one for each cluster).
 Example content of `resources/kmeans_tweets/20.txt`: